 Introduction

-The island of Hispaniola houses two countries with overlapping histories but unique existing issues.
-The developing country of the Dominican Republic has undergone several civil wars and has historically been claimed as a territory of various countries before ultimately winning independence from Haiti in 1844 and then independence from the United States in 1924.
-Although the nation has endured a turbulent past, it has often served as a refuge for citizens of it’s neighboring country and for immigrants across the world, thus increasing the population of the Dominican Republic at rapid rates (Kosiniski, 2009).
-Within the country, the transition from an agricultural economy to an industrial and service market in the past 20-30 years has also driven an inner-country migration of Dominican citizens relocating from rural communities to urban cities (Aide, Grau, 2004).
+The island of Hispaniola houses two countries with overlapping histories but unique issues.
+The developing country of the Dominican Republic has experienced several civil wars and was historically claimed by various countries before first winning independence from Haiti in 1844, and then independence from the United States in 1924.
+Although the nation has endured a turbulent past, it has often been a refuge for citizens of its neighboring country and for immigrants across the world, thus increasing the population of the Dominican Republic at rapid rates (Kosiniski, 2009).
+Within the country, the transition from an agricultural economy to an industrial and service market in the past 20-30 years has also driven an inner-country migration of Dominican citizens relocating from rural communities to urban cities (Aide & Grau, 2004).
 Currently the Dominican Republic has a population of about 10 million people and about 60% are located in urban areas (World Bank, 2014).

-Due to the rapid urban swell, advances to maintain a high quality of life in regards to waste management and sanitation may not keep up with the growing need.
-Despite recent decade’s advances in water technology, water quality is still a threat globally in developing nations, like the Dominican Republic.
+Due to the rapid urban swell, advances to maintain a high quality of life in regards to unclear waste management and sanitation may not keep up with the growing need.
+Despite advances in water technology in the recent decade, water quality is still a threat globally in developing nations, like the Dominican Republic.
 The depletion of groundwater and the unregulated disposal of wastewater and solid waste are creating problems that might become difficult to remedy.
 In addition to rural communities, even the newly built urban areas and large tourist attractions frequently do not have adequate sanitation.

 Fecal-coliform bacteria is a type of microbial bacteria that exists in the intestines of warm-blooded animals and if found in a body of water, indicates fecal contamination.
 Consumption of water contaminated with microbial bacteria can lead to water-borne diseases such as typhoid, diarrheal disease, E. coli poisoning and chronic diseases such as hemolytic uremic syndrome and sepsis (Baum, Kayser, Stauber, & Sobsey, 2014).
-The Dominican Republic is still facing issues regarding bacterial infections and unsafe drinking and recreational water due to the lack of satisfactory water treatment and waste management.
+The Dominican Republic (DR) is still facing issues regarding bacterial infections and unsafe drinking and recreational water due to the lack of satisfactory water treatment and waste management.
 Insufficient toilet facilities risk 2.5 billion lives in developing countries void of improved sanitation (GLAAS 2014).
-Without proper waste management those with limited toilet access are compelled to discard waste in areas resulting in fecal contamination of watersheds.
-The World Health Organization estimates that only 49% of collected waste water receives treatment in the DR, thus making the subsequent drinking water treatment process all the more difficult when plants use those contaminated source waters.
+Without proper waste management those with limited toilet access are compelled to void feces in areas?? resulting in fecal contamination of watersheds.
+The World Health Organization (year)estimates that only 49% of collected waste water receives treatment in the DR, thus making the subsequent drinking water treatment process all the more difficult when plants use those contaminated source waters.

 Although there is a sewer treatment plant in the area, a study conducted by Phillips and colleagues states that a large quantity of raw wastewater still enters the Yaque del Norte River, polluting the watershed.
 This is a theme reoccurring throughout the country with sources of water contamination including industries, municipal wastes, hog farms, poultry farms, slaughterhouses, non-point sources of runoff and the fecal dumping of inhabitants along watersheds.
 Water samples from INAPA, the Dominican Republic’s main water company serving 40% of the population, are routinely tested for coliform bacteria and these tests show that INAPA’s aqueduct contamination levels are steadily increasing (from 17% in 1994 to 23% in 1998 and so forth and this may be due to the polluted water sources INAPA receives its water from (Phillips, Russell, Turner, 2007).